Monday, May 30, 2016

 The Sun's Rays

-All I can say, is that there are a lot of noisy trucks in the world, as I listen to Richard Harris sing Macarthur Park, on my Juliet Balcony, in the glorious morning sunshine.
 What a lovely way to start the week.
 The sunshine, not the trucks.
 Bathed in glorious warm honey for the first day of the week.
-I can feel the sun's rays on my skin, like a herb, no, not like a herb.
-Like a tonic, a tonic for the soul, we all expand and bloom when the sun shines down on us.
+I can feel the sun's rays on my skin, like a herb, no, not like a herb, like a tonic, a tonic for the soul, we all expand and bloom when the sun shines down on us.

 If the world was a fair and just place, arthritis would be cured by chocolate.
-My big toes is starting to twinge when I walk, from that time I kicked the step at full force and it turned black and I couldn't walk.
-And I had to be put in a wheel chair and wheeled through Heathrow because it was just too big for me to walk from one side to another.
-I googled it, it sounds nasty.
-I bet you that is it?
+My big toes is starting to twinge when I walk, maybe/probably from that time I kicked the step at full force and it turned black and I couldn't walk, the night before I boarded a plane for Australia.
+And I had to be put in a wheel chair and wheeled through Heathrow because it was just too big for me to walk from one side to another with a big toe that felt like it was broken.

 No comments: